Oyova Redesigns a Website for Promozilla

 Promozilla is a Jacksonville company with a global outlook.
 They offer an online marketing program for small businesses.
-Business owners everywhere can input their goals, and Promozilla will guide them through development of a marketing plan, implementation of that plan, tracking the plan — Promozilla even calculates the cost and ROI of leads from the various strategies.
+Business owners everywhere can input their goals, and Promozilla will guide them through the development of a marketing plan, the implementation of that plan, and the tracking of the plan — Promozilla even calculates the cost and ROI of leads from the various strategies.
 With an innovative set of tools, Promozilla is part coach and part marketing manager.

 It’s a great way to automate the routine parts of a job so business owners and salespeople can focus on what they’re best at.

 Promozilla ran into problems, though.
 The company they first hired to build the site just couldn’t seem to get it done.
 Promozilla was left with a tough decision: stick with the company they started with, or change horses in midstream?